CHESAPEAKE STORYTELLING FESTIVAL - September 16, 2017

 Click for a short story by Kim.

-Click for a short story by Tim.
+Click for a short video of Ed

 Megan Hicks - As a 7-year-old kid, I remember considering three career paths that looked attractive - performer, writer, toy maker.
 I’m all grown up now, and I’m telling stories around the world, writing a lot of the stories I tell and, when I’m not performing, making art that people want to play with.
 I’ve realized all three of my life’s ambitions.